-Natural Treatment Options for Neurodegenerative Diseases
+Natural Regimen Options for the Symptoms of Neurodegenerative Diseases

 Unfortunately, there is no known cure for neurodegenerative diseases and no effective treatment to slow disease progression.
 However, treatments can help control mental and physical symptoms.
 Natural symptomatic treatments can be used in conjunction with medication to help maintain quality of life.